totaljs/components/j-Repeater/readme.md

 ## j-Repeater

-- this component uses Tangular template engine, so you need to download this file `jcta.min.js`.

 - `$index` will be replaced for current `index` (Number)
 - `$path` will be replaced for current `path` with `index`